TheJhoxX/TheJhoxX/README.md

 - 👋 Hi, I’m @TheJhoxX
 - 👀 I’m interested in learning css,html and js
-- 🌱 I’m currently learning second year of computer engineering
+- 🌱 I’m currently learning third year of computer engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...